Trinity Health Earns Award for Heart Attack Care

 Trinity earned the “Mission: Lifeline® Silver Receiving Quality Achievement Award” for consistently carrying out practices that are most effective when it comes to quickly identifying STEMI heart attacks and streamlining processes to promote rapid treatment.

-“We commend Trinity for this achievement award, which reflects a significant institutional commitment to the highest quality of care for their heart attack patients,” said James G. Jollis, MD, Chair of the Mission: Lifeline Advisory Working Group and President of the North Caroline Chapter of the American College of Cardiology.
+“We commend Trinity Health for this achievement award, which reflects a significant institutional commitment to the highest quality of care for their heart attack patients,” said James G. Jollis, MD, Chair of the Mission: Lifeline Advisory Working Group.
+“Achieving this award means the hospital has met specific reporting and achievement measures for the treatment of their patients who suffer heart attacks and we applaud them for their commitment to quality and timely care.”

 Each year in the U.S., approximately 250,000 people have a STEMI, or ST-segment elevation myocardial infarction, caused by a complete blockage of blood flow to the heart, according to the AHA.
 To prevent death, it’s critical to immediately restore blood flow, either by opening the blocked vessel with interventional cardiology or by giving clot-busting medication.